 Avoid the Afternoon Slump: The Top 5 Office Lunch Swaps You Can Make for All-Day Energy

-We all know the feeling: about an hour and a half after a filling, delicious lunch, you start getting tired.
+We all know the feeling: about an hour and a half after a filling, delicious catered office lunch, you start getting tired.
 Your concentration wanes, and even though you’re staring right at your work on your computer screen — no Facebook or anything! — you just aren’t getting anything done.
 Welcome to a well-known office phenomenon: the mid-afternoon energy slump.

 What’s the culprit behind this all-too-common daily fatigue?
 It could be that you didn’t get enough sleep last night, or you’re dealing with stress.
 But it could also be something as simple as what was on your plate at lunch.